abertagnon/aspect/docs/options/language.rst

 .. _graphModeAtoms:

-List of ASPECT Atoms (Graph mode)
+List of ASPECT Atoms (Graph)
 ---------------------------------

 Graph mode as the name suggests allows for quick visualization of solutions that can be represented by a graph.
-Graph mode allows the user to insert graphical elements without having to worry about specifying coordinates, which will be handled automatically by the TikZ package.
+Graph mode allows the user to insert graphical elements **without having to worry about specifying coordinates**, which will be handled automatically by the TikZ package.

 .. list-table::
    :widths: 1 2 3